The next online Dutch assessment will take place in November. Exact dates will follow.

 A language assessment determines your language proficiency.
-You can use the test results to, for example, show your faculty that you meet the language requirements needed for an exchange programme or to apply to a Master’s programme.
-You can also use the results of this assessment to prove your actual language proficiency to your employer.
+You can use the test results to show your faculty that you meet the language requirements needed for an exchange programme or to apply to a master’s programme.
+You can also use the results to prove your actual language proficiency to your employer.

-This assessment consists of an oral test of 15 minutes and a written test of 1 hour.
+This assessment consists of a 15-minute oral test and a 1-hour writing test.
 After processing your results, you will receive a level statement indicating your proficiency according to the levels of the Common European Framework of Reference (CEFR).
 A distinction between your oral and written skills will be made.

 If the assessment shows that you do not meet the required level yet, you can use the test results to register for a Dutch language course.

 You can pay and register for a Dutch assessment via the webshop and using the schedule at the top of the page and select one of the available time slots.
 An assessment costs € 85,- and is valid for one year.
 The reason for this is that your language proficiency might have improved or deteriorated.
 You can pay for this assessment via our online payment form.
 If you are dyslectic, extra time to complete the written test can be given.